pkutaj/pkutaj.github.io/_posts/2019-12-16-WIN-versioning.md

 ---
 layout: post
-title: WIN > Windows Versioning
+title: Windows > Windows Versioning
 ---
 ## the case
 the question is how is the windows versioning changing